oauthstuff/app2app-evolution/README.md

 to the Relying Party app.
 If the RP app uses an Android App Link and the user was redirected to the Chrome browser, the user can be sent back to the app by simply being redirected to the Android App Link.
-However, this does not work in every other browser.
+However, this does not work in most of the other browsers.
 To be browser independent it is necessary to use a custom URL scheme.
-But this implicates that arbitrary apps can register themselves to handle this custom scheme which makes it susceptible to redirect hijacking.
+Arbitrary apps, however, can register themselves to handle the same custom scheme, making this technique susceptible to redirect hijacking.

 On iOS the situation is different.
-There, an app can only claim to handle an http:// or https:// scheme URL if it can verify an association with the domain ([Universal Links](https://developer.apple.com/ios/universal-links/)).
+There, an app can only claim to handle an `http://` or `https://` scheme URL if it can verify an association with the domain ([Universal Links](https://developer.apple.com/ios/universal-links/)).
 Custom schemes, again, can be claimed by every app but the OS will not display a selection menu, but instead launch the app that